 They seem to be content and happy.
 They like the shepherd, they love him, he’s taking care… They trust him.
 They’re just chilling in the clover.
 Life is good.
 I said, buddy, let me tell you something, right now, you’re up to your rear end in sheep poop and you’re trying to vaccinate parasites, and that’s what shepherding really looks like, amen?
 Like most days, that’s what it looks like.
 And so I wanna talk to you this morning about how do we… How do we stay faithful and keep from drifting.
 How do we keep from drifting, how do we… Because I’ll be honest with you, and now going on three decades of student ministry, I’ve seen a whole lot of people walk away from the faith and not come back, walk away not only from ministry, but from the Gospel and not come back.
 So I wanna talk to you this morning for just a few minutes from Hebrews Chapter 2 about the drift.
-The drift.
 So let’s go to Hebrews Chapter 2.
 Now, I did a variation of this talk with our staff this summer, and it was so well-received and it was… I think it had a lot of impact.

 So I’ve re-worked the talk that I did with our 140-ish summer staff and full-time folks this summer, and I think it’s gonna be helpful for where we are ministering in the midst of a major progressive push against traditional or orthodox Christianity.
 What we’re seeing right now in the church is a massive push away from the Gospel, away from the centrality of Jesus in all things that we’re called to do, and there’s this push towards a new progressive form of Christianity, which is not really Christianity.
 You can’t hang a word like progressive onto the front of Christianity in a social construct, and that actually be what true Christianity, what the Gospel is.